 Five possible defenses to Colorado MIP charges include the following:

-- The defendant was on private property legally.
+- The minor was on private property legally.
 And his/her parent or legal guardian was present and consented to the possession or consumption of alcohol.

 - The alcohol was manufactured, designed, or intended for medical, hygienic, or non-oral ingestion purposes.

-- The defendant was a student at a cooking, food service, or restaurant management degree program.
+- The minor was a student at a cooking, food service, or restaurant management degree program.
 And he/she tastes alcohol under the supervision of an instructor.

 - Law enforcement error, such as if the police officer had no probable cause to suspect MIP; or

-- The defendant possessed or consumed alcohol or marijuana for religious purposes protected by the First Amendment.
+- The minor possessed or consumed alcohol or marijuana for religious purposes protected by the First Amendment.

 Note that minors may be immune to a MIP prosecution if they: